francoismichel/ssh3-spec/draft-michel-ssh3.md

 The reverse-tcp and reverse-udp channels are use to request the forwarding of UDP packets and TCP connections from a specific port on the remote host to the client.

-### Messages
+### Messages {#messages}

 Messages are exchanged over channels similarly to SSHv2.
-The same messages format as the one defined {{SSH-CONNECT}} applies, with channel numbers removed from the messages headers as channel run over dedicated HTTP streams.
+The same messages format as the one defined in {{SSH-CONNECT}} applies, with channel numbers removed from the messages headers as channel run over dedicated HTTP streams.
 Hereunder is an example showing the wire format of the `exit-status` SSH message for SSH3.
 Its SSHv2 variant is described in [Section 6.10](https://datatracker.ietf.org/doc/html/rfc4254#section-6.10) of {{SSH-CONNECT}}.

 ~~~~
 ExitStatusMessage {